factorial-io/oxide/README.md

 Oxide
 =====

-Adds haml-support to the twig-engine.
+Adds haml-support to Drupal and its twig-engine.

 The engine is based on original work of Kyle Cunningham: **[Peroxide project page](https://github.com/codeincarnate/peroxide)** and on original work of Antoine Lafontaine **[oxide project page](https://github.com/antoinelafontaine/oxide)**

+The drupal 8 version is completely rewritten and uses dependency-injection to register the haml parser with the twig-engine.

 Dependencies